himmAllRight/himmAllRight-source/content/post/switched-to-joplin-notes.md

 Comments = "True"
 +++

-As a [huge fan](/post/org-babel-setup/) of emacs's [org-mode](https://orgmode.org/), it should be no surprise that I've been using it for all of my personal and work planning/notes over the last few years.
-However, as my daily emacs use slowly dropped and the support for `.org` files outside of emacs remains low (besides [Github README files](https://github.com/himmAllRight/dotfiles/tree/master/emacs)), I started to look for a more standard system.
-[Joplin](https://joplinapp.org/) is what I've been testing the last few months.
-Here are my thoughts.
+As a [massive fan](/post/org-babel-setup/) of emacs's [org-mode](https://orgmode.org/), it should be no surprise that I've been using it for my personal and work planning/notes over the last few years.
+However, as my daily emacs usage has slowly dropped, and the support for `.org` files outside of emacs remains low (other than [Github README files](https://github.com/himmAllRight/dotfiles/tree/master/emacs)), I started to look for a more standard system.
+The last few months, I've been using [Joplin](https://joplinapp.org/).
+Here's are my thoughts.

 <!--more-->